 Consider storage for your collection.
 Both in terms of keeping items in good condition, of course - but also in terms of insurance and security.
 Sad to say, it's not unknown for rare items to 'walk' or be stolen from displays - not to mention the ever-present risk of general house thefts.
 There have been a few sorry instances of Guiding memorabilia displays having items 'removed' in recent years.
 So, if you are putting on displays of your collection, consider simple ways to ensure items are 'seen but not touched' - a clear plastic dry-cleaning bag hung over an old uniform and taped shut at the bottom, or a layer of cling film over a tray of old badges, can provide just a little minor deterrent from handling (innocent or otherwise) while still enabling things to be seen by those who are genuinely interested, a clear plastic box with sections is an even better option for more valuable badges, especially if the lid can be easily secured - these can be bought, or a perspex box can have home-made dividers inserted.
 Think about acid-free paper to protect fragile book covers, cedar-wood hangers to deter moths from textiles, etc. Finally, do consider the cumulative value of your collection, added on to your existing furniture and possessions, against the limitations of your home contents insurance cover.
 Values do creep up without you necessarily being aware of it, even if you have stopped adding to a collection some years back - and if you obtain items as-and-when, then you may not keep a track of how much you have invested in total - replacement values can become significant sums . . .

 And finally, something you may not have thought of - plan what will happen to your collection when you are no longer around to tend it.
 Will family members want it?
 Have you assigned a friend to tend it?
 Have you approached an archive to ask if they would be able to look after it?
 And whatever you have chosen - have you recorded your wishes in your will, and advised family members?
-Otherwise there is a risk that your collection may not be handled as you would wish.
+Otherwise there is a risk that your collection may not be handled as you would wish it to be handled.